China Xi Jinping tells national security team to prepare for worst-case scenario as leaders warn of AI risks - ExBulletin

 - China Xi Jinping tells national security team to prepare for worst-case scenario as leaders warn of AI risks

+- A 2.6-magnitude earthquake rocks the Long Beach area, according to the US Geological Survey

+- Imran Khan to be tried by military court: Pakistani interior minister

-- Trump was recorded discussing a sensitive document he had after leaving office
+- Prosecutors have tape of Trump discussing classified Iran file after leaving office

-- President Joko Widodo leads Pancasila’s birth commemoration ceremony – ANTARA News Palu, Central Sulawesi – ANTARA News Palu, Central Sulawesi